sudo-young/ML_examples/README.md

 For Phenemenology of Particle Physicss

-Applying several methods to find a signal for several SM / BSM processes
+Applying several methods to find signals for several SM / BSM processes